 His primary focus for skating coaching is to analyze the players skating biomechanics to identify performance decrements then work to improve the 5 characteristics of fast players: 1) arms move side-to-side, 2) wide stride, 3) low recovery after push-off, 4) quick recovery after push-off, and 5) the recovery skate lands in a line with shoulder-hip-knee.
 As well as working on the other 26 game-performance skating characteristics.

-For 22 years he has worked as the strength and conditioning coach for the USA Men’s Deaflympic Hockey Team.
+Since 1998 he has worked as the strength and conditioning coach for the USA Men’s Deaflympic Hockey Team.
 He was on the staff of the last five Deaflympic Teams: 2019 – Chiavenna, Italy, 2015 – Khanty-Mansiysk, Russia, 2007 – Salt Lake City, 2003 – Sundsvall, Sweden, and 1999 – Davos, Switzerland.
 He was also on the staff for three World Deaf Hockey Championships: 2017 – Buffalo, NY, 2013 – Vaanta, Finland and 2009 – Winnipeg, Canada.
 In this time, he has also been the conditioning coach and one of the skating coaches at the Stan Mikita Hockey School for the Hearing Impaired in Chicago.
 He is nearly fluent in American Sign Language (ASL).